 Being unable to open files as usual is one of the most frustrating tech problems you’re likely to encounter.
 But you shouldn’t give up and delete them right away.
 Most of the time, the following tricks will let you fix the issue yourself.

 Find the cause

-All kinds of problems could be making that file refuse to open.
-Maybe the file has become corrupted, or someone saved it in an incorrect format, or you're simply opening it with the wrong program.
-A bit of detective work at the beginning can help you work out what the problem is.
+All kinds of problems could be making that PDF fail to load or video refuse to play.
+Maybe the file has become corrupted, someone saved it in an incorrect format, or you’re simply opening it with the wrong program.
+A bit of detective work early on can help you work out what the problem is.
 From there, you can choose the best way to solve it.

-The message you see when you try and open the file will give you some clues.
-If you double-click on an item that's categorized with an unrecognized file type, a Windows computer will ask, "How do you want to open this file?" and a macOS machine will say, "There is no application set."
-Both operating systems will then give you options for finding applications that can open this mysterious format.
-Within a specific program, if you try and open a file that the software can't read completely, you might see messages about unreadable content or invalid file types.
-This confusion could indicate that the file is corrupted or has the wrong file extension added to it.
+The message you see when you try to open the file will give you some clues.
+If you double-click on an item that’s categorized with an unrecognized file type, a Windows computer will ask, “How do you want to open this file?” and a macOS machine will say, “There is no application set…” Both operating systems will then give you options for finding applications that can open the mysterious format.
+Within a specific program, you might see messages about unreadable content or invalid file types when you try to open a file that the software can’t read completely.
+This could indicate that the file is corrupted or has the wrong file extension.